ParadoxGameConverters/paradoxGameConverters/Data Files/ReadMe.txt

 4) In "configuration.txt", there is a line that reads EU3directory = "D:\Paradox Interactive\Europa Universalis III"
    Modify it so that it points to YOUR copy of Europa Universalis III.
 5) Run "CK2ToEU3.exe".
-Currently, this does nothing, but eventually this will create a file in the converters directory called "output.eu3".
+This will create a file in the converter's directory called "output.eu3".
+6) Copy output.eu3 to "[YOUR EU3 DIRECTORY]/save games".
-6) A file named log.txt will be created.
+7) A file named log.txt will also be created.
 Immediately report any errors to the thread on the forums.
+8) Load up the save and verify everything converted well.